Traditional street in Inami Japan with wooden houses

 JAPANESE WOODCARVING

-The Secret Town of Inami
+The Secret Town

-The Spirit of woodcarving town Inami
+The Spirit of Inami

 Inami, Japan, is home to some of the most highly skilled woodcarvers in the world and currently inhabits over 150 master woodcarvers.
 For centuries, techniques have been passed down from master to apprentice, following a strict lineage of learning.
 Carvers here are expected to embody spirit, discipline, and humility — constantly improving themselves not only in skill, but also in character.